cvmfs/doc-cvmfs/cpt-details.rst

 The top level hash used for the repository signature can be found in the repository manifest right below the separator line (``--`` / :ref:`see above <sct_manifeststructure>`).
-It is the cryptographic hash of the manifest’s meta data lines excluding the separator line.
+It is the cryptographic hash of the manifest's meta data lines excluding the separator line.
 Following the top level hash is the actual signature produced by the X.509 certificate signing procedure in binary form.